National Youth Panel

-Congratulations to this year's National Youth Panelists!
+Congratulations to 2019 National Youth Panelists!

 The youth panel was founded in 2004 as there was a need to recognize and honor young Indigenous leaders from across Canada.
 Once again their voices will be heard, their achievements will be shared and their challenges will be revealed!
 Each year Cando selects six Indigenous youth participants from numerous nominations.
 The Cando Board, Conference Committee and Cando Staff thoughtfully select the youth based upon their strengths, initiatives, accomplishments, entrepreneurial spirit of launching their careers, and participation within their communities.

 Each year, the National Youth Panel is held as an event at the Cando Annual National Conference & AGM.
 Cando believes it is imperative to recognize and honor leaders, particularly Indigenous youth from across Canada.
 One of the many highlights at the Cando conference is our National Youth Panel.
 Over the years, Cando has continually realized featuring a youth panel is essential and hosting this event has allowed Indigenous youth who are pursuing their dreams to speak their ways of success at our conference.